Ricardo P. Lloyd

-Ricardo P Lloyd (born 20 November 1993) is a British actor and presenter.
+Ricardo P Lloyd (born 20 November 1993) is a British actor, presenter and writer.
 He began his career in theatre, appearing in productions, including those by Shakespeare's Globe.
-In 2020, The Voice named him one of the Top 20 to watch out for, affirming his status as a rising star.
+In 2020, The Voice named him one of the Top 20 to watch out for.
 In 2022, Lloyd presented and produced his own documentary for BBC Radio 4.

 Early life and education

 Ricardo P Lloyd was born on 20 November 1993 in Ipswich, England.
 His grandparents were a part of the Windrush generation, migrating from Jamaica to England.

 Lloyd moved from Ipswich to London with his mother when he was very young.
 He grew up in the London Borough of Brent, attending Kensal Rise Primary School now known as Ark Franklin Primary Academy.
 In his teenage years, he went to the secondary school Capital City Academy, and performed in school productions of Bugsy Malone and West Side Story.

 He then went down a bad path, hanging around with the wrong crowds trying to fit in, which led him to get into some fights and failing most of his GCSEs.
 Lloyd later turned his life around, staying at the school's sixth-form to retake some GCSEs and do an A-Level in drama.

 However, staff continued to stereotype him.
 Lloyd eventually left Capital City Academy's sixth-form to pursue a BTEC Level 3 Extended Diploma in performing arts acting at Harrow College (2011–2013).
 The actor then went on to Buckinghamshire New University to study Performing Arts; Film TV & Stage at undergraduate level (2013–2016).
 After Lloyd received his BA Honours degree in 2016, he then did an MBA at Anglia Ruskin University (2016–2018) to enhance his skills in business.